The comprehension structure is one of the most iconic utilities in Python.

 Reducing to a Comprehension

-One trend you may have noticed about comprehensions is that the part of the statement after the expression is just reading down each line of our iterative variant.
-Let's look closer at the case with a condition to see what I mean.
+One trend you may have noticed is that the parts of the statement that make up the comprehension after the expression are just the line by line read of our iterative variant.

 Examples

-Let's look at some basic examples to see how we can write the tasks both as loops and comprehensions.
+Let’s look at examples of how we can write the tasks both as loops and comprehensions.

 Squaring Numbers in an Iterable

-As you can see we get the exact same result!
-Let's go ahead and break down each of the important parts highlighted in the structure.
+We get the exact same result!
+Let’s break down the important parts in the structure.

-• Expression: The expression is merely the squaring of the number num ** 2
+- Expression: The expression is merely the squaring of the number

 Flooring Floats

-As you can see, we can call functions or really execute any bit of code as the expression as we need!
+We can call functions or really execute any bit of code as the expression!
 Often I will write a larger function and call that function from a simple comprehension.

 Capitalizing Names